tahowallet/extension/patches/README.md

 ## `webext-redux+4.0.0.patch`

-**Purpose:** Three related bug fixes for the Redux store proxy bridge used to share state between the background service worker and UI pages.
+**Purpose:** Three bug fixes and one security hardening for the Redux store proxy bridge used to share state between the background service worker and UI pages.

-1. **Message deduplication:** Tracks in-flight dispatch IDs in a `Set` and silently drops duplicate messages, preventing double-state-updates when the service worker is woken multiple times.
+1. **Message deduplication:** Tracks in-flight message IDs in a `Set` and silently drops duplicates, preventing double-state-updates when the service worker is woken multiple times by the same broadcast.
-2. **Race condition guard (`readyResolved`):** Prevents the "store ready" promise from resolving multiple times if the background page sends a ready-signal before the UI has finished subscribing.
+2. **Race condition guard (`readyResolved`):** Prevents `patchState` from running before the initial state has been hydrated, and prevents the "store ready" promise from resolving more than once.
-3. **Consistent deserialiser application:** Ensures the configured deserialiser function is applied uniformly to all incoming state patches, not just the initial state hydration.
+3. **Consistent deserialiser application:** Ensures the configured deserialiser is applied uniformly to all incoming state (initial hydration, patches, and dispatch responses), not just the initial fetch.
+4. **Sender origin validation:** `filterStateMessages` and `filterActionMessages` now verify that the message sender URL starts with `browserAPI.runtime.getURL("")` — the exact `chrome-extension://ID/` (or `moz-extension://ID/`) origin of this extension.
+This blocks two threat
+   actors:
+   - _Foreign extension_: another installed extension cannot dispatch Redux
+     actions (e.g. `exportPrivateKey`) by guessing the channel name.
+This closes the gap on Firefox where `externally_connectable` has no effect.
+   - _Compromised content script_: a content script (even one injected by this extension) carries the host-page URL, not the extension origin, so it cannot reach the background Redux store even if the script is tampered with.

 **Upstream issue:** These are accumulated bug fixes that have not been merged upstream.
 The `webext-redux` project is largely unmaintained at v4.